seoulgaok/realfine/README.md

 ## Overview

-RealFiNE is an on-chain housing vault protocol that tokenizes Seoul's neighborhood-based housing subscription system (청약).
+RealFiNE is an on-chain housing vault protocol that tokenizes Seoul's neighborhood-based housing subscription system.
 Instead of competing in lotteries with uncertain outcomes, users deposit stablecoins into dong-specific vaults, receive rent subsidies from DeFi yields, and gain priority access to housing projects.

 ### Key Innovation: Regional Vault System